TanyaCodes/TanyaCodes.github.io/README.md

 &nbsp;&nbsp;7.
 Choose "Add row to spreadsheet".
 You may choose to make certain edits to the rows or leave the default as is.
 Click "Create Action".\
 &nbsp;&nbsp;8.
 In your IFTTT dashboard, click the round profile avatar in the upper right.
 Then click "My Services".
 Choose "Webhooks".
 Click "Documentation".\
 &nbsp;&nbsp;9.
 Replace {event} in the first box with the event name that you gave in Step 5.
 Then copy the curl command.\
 &nbsp;&nbsp;10.
+Create a basic workflow .yml file.
+Go to actions then click "set up a workflow yourself". \
+&nbsp;&nbsp;11.
 Update the bottom of your yml file by pasting the curl command.
-Commit changes.\
+Commit changes. \